 Luxury Alternative Santoku Knife

-If you want an out of body experience while using a knife, then you might want to check out the Mac Knife SK-65 Superior Santoku Knife, 6-1/2-Inch, Silver.
-Well, maybe not quite that.
-But, it was America Test Kitchen’s top pick.
+If you want an out-of-body experience while using a knife, then you might want to check out the Mac Knife SK-65 Superior Santoku Knife, 6-1/2-Inch, Silver.
+Well, maybe the experience isn’t quite out of body, but it’s pretty spectacular, nonetheless.
+And, it was America’s Test Kitchen’s top pick.
 Be warned, though… perfection is not cheap.

 Cutting to the end…